Soft Constraints on KMOC Formalism: Leading Soft Constraints Verification up to NLO

 In the second line $\mathcal{J}_0(x)$ is the order zero Bessel functions of the first kind.
 Taking the derivative and trivially evaluating the $\mu \to 0$ limit, leads to the well know result for the leading order electromagnetic impulse

 where $\vec{b}$ is the two dimensional impact parameter.
 This concludes the computation for the radiated photon field at leading order in both, the soft, and the perturbative expansions.
-Let us now do the analogous computation at next to leading order in perturbation theory.
+Let us now do the analogous computation at NLO in perturbation theory.